Understanding the 3 project types

 Do you bill your clients at an hourly rate?
 You’ll want to set up a Time & Materials project.

-In order for Harvest to know how to calculate the billable amount of your project, you’ll need to select an Hourly rate.
-You can choose from several different types of hourly rates when creating a Time & Materials project:
+In order for Harvest to know how to calculate the billable amount of your project, you’ll need to select a Billable rate.
+You can choose from several different types of rates when creating a Time & Materials project:

-Project hourly rate – You’ll enter just one hourly rate for the entire project.
+Project billable rate – You’ll enter just one rate for the entire project.
 This rate gets applied to all billable hours tracked to the project, regardless of who works on it or what type of work is being done.

-Person hourly rate – Based on the hourly rate for each member of your team.
+Person billable rate – Based on the billable rate for each member of your team.
 Each team member you add to the project will need to have a billable rate entered.

-Task hourly rate – Based on the hourly rate for each task added to the project.
+Task billable rate – Based on the billable rate for each task added to the project.
 You’ll need to enter billable rates for all billable tasks.

 After deciding how to bill for your Time & Materials project, it’s time to set up a Budget for the project.
 You’ll see how you’re doing against your budget in real-time so you can keep your project on track (and have a chat with your client if necessary).
 There are two categories of budget methods: hourly and fee-based.